jpweber/minic/README.md

-# Minio downloader for init containers
+# Minic

-For downloading data from minio to your container to populate your PV
+Download data from minio via an init container.
+Useful pre-loading volumes for stateful applications, or anything that needs data before the applications starts.

 ## Parameters
 Parameters are read from the following environment variables